esdoc/esdoc/manual/tutorial.md

 }
 ```

-You can specify a only part of these manuals (e.g. only overview and installation).
+You can specify a only part of these manuals (e.g. overview and installation).

 Execute ESDoc and see output document.